 It is one of the most important museums for ancient Greek art internationally.
-Unique in the world is its Mycenaean collection (gold jewelry, precious stones), the collection of Cycladic art (statuettes and idols), its collection of Archaic art (the famous statues of young men named “Kouroi” and pottery) and the recently discovered superb frescoes and other finds from Thera (Santorini).
-The rich collection of vases covers the periods, from before Geometric era, to the 4th century B.C.
+Unique in the world is its Mycenaean collection ( gold jewelry, precious stones ), the collection of Cycladic art ( statuettes and idols ), its collection of Archaic art ( the famous statues of young men named “Kouroi” and pottery ), and the recently discovered superb frescoes and other finds from Thera ( Santorini ).
+The rich collection of vases covers the periods, from before the Geometric era, to the 4th century B.C.
 There is also the Epigraphical Collection as well as the Numismatic Collection of some 300,000 ancient coins.

 The Byzantine Museum

-Many of the exhibits come from churches which formerly stood in Athens or its surrounding regions.
+Many of the exhibits come from churches that formerly stood in Athens or its surrounding regions.

 This was founded in 1930 by Antony Benaki.
 It is lodged in a neoclassical building and contains a rich and interesting collection of Ancient Greek and Byzantine art, jewelry, Oriental exhibits, and much Chinese porcelain from the Neolithic Age to the 18th century A.D.
-Also on display are textiles, embroideries, carpets, weapons from the Greek War of Independence, and jewellery of Coptic, Muslim and Turkish art.
+Also on display are textiles, embroideries, carpets, weapons from the Greek War of Independence, and jewelry of Coptic, Muslim, and Turkish art.